stephenyu/ai-cli/README.md

 - 🔒 Secure API key storage using system keyring
 - 📋 Copy commands to clipboard
 - 🖥️ Cross-platform support (macOS, Linux, Windows/WSL)
+- 🔍 Context-aware command generation based on your system's available tools
 - ⚡ Fast and simple to use

 ## Installation